logo

 Samuel Baker

-The War of 1812 was between the United States and the British Empire and was fought from 1812 to 1815.
-The U.S. declared war because of trade restrictions with France, impressment, and British support for American Indian resistance.
-During the war both countries invaded each other's territory.
-Eventually they reached a stalemate and signed the Treaty of Ghent on December 24, 1814.
+In the War of 1812 (1812-1815) the United States declared war on England because of trade restrictions, impressment, and British support for Indian attacks.
+They signed the Treaty of Ghent on December 24, 1814 after reaching a stalemate.

 Samuel Baker was born on January 26, 1787 in Dunmore County Virginia which is now Page County.
 He was the son of Jacob Baker and Magdalene Kibler.

 He was one of the early pioneers in Clark County, Ohio.
 He settled there in 1811.
-Samuel, with his brothers, Philip and John, was a soldier in the war of 1812.
+Samuel, with his brothers, Philip and John, was a soldier in the War of 1812.

 The family helped organize and worshiped at Mt.
 Pisgah Church in Lawrenceville.